Mannete Ramaili: Political career

 In 2005 Ramaili was appointed Ambassador of the Kingdom of Lesotho to the Republic of Ireland.
 Ramaili was Lesotho's ambassador until 2009.
 During her time in Ireland she helped to establish the Irish NGO 'Action Lesotho' which works in Maputsoe.
 During her time she visited areas across Ireland with His Excellency Mr Paddy Fay to raise awareness on issues that affect the people of Lesotho.
 Issues such as HIV and female genital mutilation.

 In 2010, Ramaili was appointed Minister for Tourism, Culture and Environment, following the dismissal from government of Lebohang Ntsinyi by Prime Minister Pakalitha Mosisili.
 As of April 2011, Ramaili was one of seven women ministers in the Cabinet, alongside: Mamphono Khaketla, Maphoka Motoboli, Mathabiso Lepono, Mphu Keneileo Ramatlapeng, Mpeo Mahase-Moiloa and Pontso Suzan Matumelo Sekatle.
 She has led measures to cut alcohol consumption in Lesotho.

 In partnership with the Chinese government, Ramaili was instrumental is setting up a ceramics training scheme in Lesotho in 2012.
 The same year she spoke out in Lesotho in support of fairer and more transparent election coverage in the media.

 In 2012 she spoke at an event - 'Women in Development' - organised by the United Nations.
 Here, Ramaili spoke about the need for greater legislation against domestic violence, but also pointed out the Lesotho was ranked ninth out 135 countries on the World Economic Forum Gender Gap Index - ahead of the UK, USA and France.

-Ramaili is one of Lesotho's leading female entrepreneurs and is vocal about the importance of female economic empowerment for Lestho.
+Ramaili is one of Lesotho's leading female entrepreneurs and is vocal about the importance of female economic empowerment for Lesotho.
 She is a board member of Standard Lesotho Bank.